Bringing Arts & Agriculture Together

 Tanya Pohlmann

-I received my Bachelor of Fine Arts degree for both ceramics and sculpture at Colorado State University where I had several amazing instructors that helped me grow.
-They taught me how to see beyond face value and the difference between making and creating.
-I love the making process, but enjoy when I have the opportunity dig deep to create something unique.
-I went on to pursue a masters degree in fine arts at the University of Hartford where I learned to think outside of the box and truly explore art and its meaning in my life.
-After obtaining my degree, I spent too many years in corporate America but continued creating in clay.
-This timeframe gave me the tools I needed to take the leap and start my own business.
+I earned a Bachelor of Fine Arts in ceramics and sculpture from Colorado State University, where great teachers helped me grow.
+They showed me to look deeper and the difference between making and creating.
+I enjoy the process and love creating unique pieces.
+I then got a master's in fine arts from the University of Hartford, where I learned to think creatively and explore art's meaning in my life.
+After graduation, I spent many years in corporate America but kept working with clay.
+That experience gave me the skills to start my own business.

 I am excited to provide a different kind of environment for people to be creative.
 The Art School offers wheel throwing, Hand-Building and Sculpture classes.
 In time, I hope to provide space for studio artist and start a regenerative educational garden with space for artists and gardening enthusiasts to enjoy.